Personal life of Clint Eastwood: Breakup with Locke

-As the case progressed, Locke developed breast cancer and said the treatments sapped her will to fight.
-She dropped her suit in November 1990 in exchange for a settlement package that included a lump sum plus monthly payments from Eastwood and a $1.5 million directing deal at Warner Bros., but sued him again for fraud in 1995 when she became convinced the deal was a sham, finally settling out of court in September 1996.
+In August 1990, Locke was diagnosed with breast cancer and said the treatments sapped her will to fight.
+By then, the rift between the exes had gotten so deep Eastwood did not reach out to Locke when she disclosed her illness.
+The following November, Locke dropped her palimony suit in exchange for a settlement package that included a lump sum plus monthly payments from Eastwood and a $1.5 million directing deal at Warner Bros., but sued him again for fraud in 1995 after she became convinced the deal was a sham, finally settling out of court in September 1996.
 Eastwood was listed as a material witness for Locke's separate pending action against Warner Bros., which alleged that the studio conspired with him to sabotage her directorial career, but in May 1999 that lawsuit too was settled, ending the legal saga.
 Over the following years, Locke made discrediting comments about Eastwood.
-She died in 2018, aged 74.
+She died without fanfare in 2018, aged 74.
 At the time of her death, Locke had been legally married to Anderson for 51 years, leaving an estate worth $20 million.

+Eastwood has never addressed Locke's death.
+Five years after she died, David Worth, the cinematographer of Bronco Billy and Any Which Way You Can, reminisced how "in both films, being able to capture the true love between Clint and Sondra was very special."
+Worth lamented that "since the very bad ending to the Clint/Sondra relationship, those films seem to be not mentioned any longer by him."